nicolemgunther/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-    We need super() because it gives the child class the ability to inherit the attributes of the parent class it extends from.
+    We need super() because it gives a child class the ability to inherit the attributes of the parent class it extends from.
 It essentially does the same thing as the .call syntax that is done in constructor function/prototype syntax.

 ## Project Set up